umbraco/UmbracoDocs/14/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/rte-plugins.md

 ### Premium Plugins

 TinyMCE also has a number of [premium plugins](https://www.tiny.cloud/docs/tinymce/6/plugins/#premium-plugins) available.
 These plugins are only available for [paid TinyMCE subscriptions](https://www.tiny.cloud/pricing/).
+They can be added to the rich text editor by [adding a bit of configuration](#adding-a-premium-plugin).

 ## Adding a Plugin